BLUE HORIZON, BOOK 4

 Max raised an eyebrow, but instead of voicing the remarks he had in his head, he merely took another pull of water before returning to work.

 Justy stepped around the engine pod and made his way past the edge of the sinkhole to the other side of the vessel.
-Tubular plasteel scaffolding had been erected beneath the starboard engine to hold its weight after the Port pod had been disconnected.
+Tubular plasteel scaffolding had been erected beneath the starboard engine to hold its weight after the Port pod was disconnected.
 Lorelei was on the ground, handing up sections to Renny, who in turn passed them up to Damien and their doctor.
 When the koala stepped up to Lori, she turned to greet him with a frown.

 Justy wasn’t used to seeing her with a frown in the short time he’d known her.
 “What’s the matter?” he asked as he pulled out a bottle of water for her.
 Normally she would have inspected the bottle’s label to make sure there were no inorganic ingredients, but she seemed distracted and gestured toward the nacelle above them.

-Jerry’s ears were back flat against his head; his eyes were locked with those of the mastiff.
+Jerry’s ears were back flat against his head; his eyes were locked in a challenge with those of the mastiff.
 Damien glared at him for another moment and then waved off the doctor with a hand.
 He turned and made his way unsteadily across the scaffolding to the other side of the engine.

 The red fox watched the load master settle down on a set of cross bars and turn his back to him.
 Jerry shook his head and exhaled a sigh that even Justy heard on the ground.
 “I see those two are at it again,” the koala muttered.